As Congo delays election results, people's suspicions rise

 Nangaa called on the Congolese people to be patient.

-The leading opposition candidate, Fayulu, a Kinshasa lawmaker and businessman, told the AP that he suspects the electoral commission and ruling party of trying to buy time with the delay.
+The delay is to "fudge the results," Fayulu told the AP.
+The Kinshasa lawmaker and businessman said his coalition would release its own figures if the announced results don't conform to the will of the Congolese people.

-The party behind the other top opposition candidate, Tshisekedi, said on Tuesday it suspects the electoral commission to be working in concert with Congo's ruling party under "purely political motivations."
+The party behind the other top opposition candidate, Tshisekedi, said it suspects the electoral commission to be working in concert with Congo's ruling party under "purely political motivations."

 "There is something fishy," said Jean-Marc Kabund, the UDPS party secretary-general.